Approved by the Energy, Environment, and Water Policy Committee on August 26, 2025

 Policy

 The American Society of Civil Engineers (ASCE) supports the U.S. Army Corps of Engineers (USACE) and the Environmental Protection Agency (EPA) in maintaining regulations that protect national wetlands and enforcing clearly defined wetlands subject to jurisdictions under Section 404 of the Clean Water Act (CWA).
-ASCE supports a final rule that:
+ASCE supports regulatory policy that:

 • Maintains federal jurisdiction over all interstate and navigable waters, their tributaries, and all adjacent wetlands.